Bratah123/ElectronMS/README.md

 - We may choose to write a dedicated wiki at a later time, if there is sufficient demand.
 - [Discord Link](https://discord.gg/FJ5aed3Rde) - feel free to join our community if you need any help!

+#### About Database Management Systems
+*A clarification placed here, since the maintainers of this project no longer have access to modify the AzureMS Wiki*
+- You may need [WAMP](https://www.wampserver.com/en/)/[XAMP](https://www.apachefriends.org/download.html)/[LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) if you choose to use [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) as your database administration tool.
+    - If you choose to use WAMP, you do not need to install MariaDB/MySQL Server separately - they will be installed as part of the WAMP installation process.
+    - The AzureMS Wiki contains only references for WAMP with MySQL Workbench, because that was how the author(s) had their project set up.
+- You do *not* need WAMP/XAMP/LAMP, if you choose to use either [MySQL Server](https://dev.mysql.com/downloads/mysql/) (with MySQL Workbench), or, [MariaDB](https://mariadb.org/download/) with HeidiSQL (which is bundled with the Windows version of MariaDB).

 ---
 ## ElectronMS
 This project is based on (a snapshot of) a later build of AzureMS v316 than the official open-source repository made available by **SoulGirlJP**.
 This includes many of the fixes and feature updates that were the work of the other developers of the time, like **Brandon**, **Dipi**, and **Desc**.
 Considering that the v316 source is no longer in use, and that **SoulGirlJP** has other ideas in mind with AzureMS v352, **Brandon** thought it would be too much of a waste that the work of these Azure/ex-Azure developers never saw the light of day.